Sustainability Education: A Complete Guide to Basics and Key Insights

 Sustainability education is an approach to learning that equips individuals with the knowledge, skills, and values needed to create a more balanced relationship between people and the environment.
 It focuses on long-term thinking, responsible decision-making, and awareness of global challenges such as climate change, resource depletion, and social inequality.

-What Is Sustainability Education?
+Understanding Sustainability Education?

 The foundation of sustainability education is built on several key principles: